Yusuke Murata

-Yusuke Murata (村田 雄介, Murata Yūsuke) is a Japanese manga artist and animator, best known for illustrating the American football manga Eyeshield 21 in collaboration with writer Riichiro Inagaki, serialized between July 2002 and June 2009 in Weekly Shōnen Jump; and One's One-Punch Man, serialized in the Weekly Young Jump online version.
-Both works are adapted into anime television series.
+Yusuke Murata (村田 雄介, Murata Yūsuke) is a Japanese manga artist and animator, best known for illustrating the American football manga Eyeshield 21 in collaboration with writer Riichiro Inagaki, serialized between July 2002 and June 2009 in Weekly Shōnen Jump; and ONE's One-Punch Man, serialized in the Weekly Young Jump online version.
+Both works have been adapted into anime television series.

 Biography

-Murata was born in 1978 in Miyagi Prefecture, Japan.
+Murata was born in 1978 in Kumamoto, Japan, but moved frequently due to his father's job.
+Having lived in Sendai until the 5th grade, he often claims Miyagi Prefecture as his hometown.
 At the age of twelve, he entered a contest to design Mega Man villains and won twice, having final designs adapted from his sketches.
 The game credits list his name as responsible for Dust Man from Mega Man 4 and Crystal Man from Mega Man 5.
 Murata debuted as a professional manga artist in 1995 by publishing a one-shot titled Partner in a special edition of Shueisha's Weekly Shōnen Jump.
 For this work, he received the Hop Step Award.
 Murata published Samui Hanashi in Weekly Shōnen Jump in June 1998, which won him the Akatsuka Award.
 In February 2002, he published Kaitō Colt in the same magazine.

 When planning was underway to create Eyeshield 21, the editorial department asked Riichiro Inagaki if he wanted to both write and draw the series, but Inagaki felt he was "so rookie".
 So Inagaki asked Murata to be the illustrator.
 In 2002, they published two one-shots called Eyeshield Part 1 (前編, Zenpen) and Part 2 (後編, Kōhen) on March 5 and 12 in Weekly Shōnen Jump.
 The series began regular publication on July 23 of the same year in the same magazine.
 The series spanned 333 chapters, with the final chapter being published on June 15, 2009; the series was collected in 37 volumes.
 An anime adaptation, directed by Masayoshi Nishida and co-produced by TV Tokyo, NAS, and Gallop, aired from April 2005 to March 2008.

 From 2008 to 2010, Weekly Shōnen Jump published once a month a chapter of Hetappi Manga Kenkyūjo R (lit.
 "Hetappi Manga Research Lab R"), Murata's remake of Akira Toriyama's Hetappi Manga Kenkyūjo.
 It is a story about Saitou, a Jump editor based on Murata and Inagaki's own editor on Eyeshield 21, who decides to become a manga artist and threatens Murata to teach him how to draw manga.
 A collected volume of the series was released by Shueisha on June 3, 2011.
 In 2012, Murata posted on Twitter a short story in the same universe in which Saitou pesters the Murata for his manuscript and it was well received for its inventive use of folded paper, cutouts and white-out to create a three-dimensional appearance for his comic.